Christmas present give-away ages 1-10 Sunday, December 16th. Gates open at 11:00

 Operation Hope of Greater Florida Inc., a non-profit organization, has remained dedicated to providing support, education, and assistance to needy families regardless of race, color or religion.

-Founded in 1997 by Jesse Zermeno who recognized the plight of Florida's migrant workers, Operation Hope was created to make a difference in the lives of these laborers and their families.
+Founded in 1997 by Jesse Zermeno who recognized the plight of Florida's unprivileged individuals, Operation Hope was created to make a difference in the lives of laborers, families and anyone who wishes to be assisted.
 With numerous diverse individuals and corporate partners, Operation Hope Seeks to improve the sometimes-desperate living conditions of those that labor tirelessly.
 Individuals are rallied, and their efforts and donations are channeled to serve the greatest good.

 Our strong resolve to improving these conditions is demonstrated weekly when volunteers are assembled to distribute donations of food, clothing and household items to the needy.
 In addition, to this dependable resource of necessities, Operation Hope volunteers offer words of encouragement and support.
 Each year Operation Hope has many activities, in August we supply about 700 children with school supplies, for Thanksgiving 800 baskets are given to families and for Christmas a celebration is held with as many as 1200 children receiving toys.